-

 He is the personification of primordial darkness.
 In

-later legends he became a place in Hades, the
+later legends Erebos became the name of a place in

 Roman equivalent is Cupid

-"desire," and he is also known as Amor
+"desire," and he is also known by the Latin

 "love."